How do I get connected to natural gas?

 Should I be choosing solar instead of natural gas?Natural gas is a great back up option to solar at home, and many gas hot water systems are solar-compatible.
 This means if there’s not enough sun to warm the water for everyone, natural gas will step in to provide as much hot water as needed.

-If you’re considering a full solar set up at home, we think you should check all the costs carefully.
-Geographical location and position of your home, the number of solar panels, and having a battery for energy storage are just some things to consider – and for now the costs are still expensive.
-There is also potential for changes to energy pricing to impact solar users.
+If you’re considering a full solar set up at home, it would pay to check all the costs carefully.
+Geographical location and position of your home, the number of solar panels, and having a battery for energy storage are just some things to consider – and for now the costs still seem expensive.

 Ready to connect?